-Some people who have cardiomyopathy never have signs or symptoms.
+Some people with cardiomyopathy never have signs or symptoms, so it's important to identify those who may be at high risk.
 Others don't have signs or symptoms in the early stages of the disease.
+Signs and symptoms of heart failure usually occur later as the heart weakens.

 These signs and symptoms include: